The Amalgamation Property for automorphisms of ordered abelian groups: Dependent positive theories

-\begin{co} If $T$ is $\mathsf{NIP}$ then for every $A$, every $p\in S(A)$ has at most $2^{|A|+|T|}$ global $A$-invariant maximal extensions. \end{co} Thus the implication (1)$\implies$(2) in \Cref{fact:counting} still holds in positive logic.
-To examine the other implications, we need to first specify a notion of coheir we want to work with.
-We will consider the following two natural notions of a coheir in positive logic, both specialising to the usual notion of a coheir in full first-order logic. \begin{defin} Let $M\subseteq \monster$ be a pec model and let $p(x)\in S(M)$.
-We will say that $p(x)$ is \begin{itemize} \item a \emph{positive coheir over $M$} (or a \emph{positive coheir extension} of $p\mid M$), if every positive formula in $p(x)$ has a realisation in $M$; \item a \emph{negative coheir over $M$} (or a \emph{negative coheir extension} of $p\mid M$), if for every positive formula $\phi(x)$ with parameters from $\monster$, if $\neg \phi(x)$ follows from $p(x)$, then $\neg\phi(x)$ has a realisation in $M$. \end{itemize} \end{defin} While, at a first glance, the notion of a positive coheir may seem more natural to consider in positive logic, it has a drawback: if we only work with maximal types (see \Cref{rem:primetypes}), then a type $p\in S(M)$ may have no global positive coheirs and even no global $M$-invariant extensions. \begin{eg} The following theory was described in \cite[Section 4]{poizat_quelques_2010}.
-Consider a language $L=\{P_n,R_n:n<\omega\}\cup\{r\}$ where $P_n$'s and $R_n$'s are unary relation symbols and $r$ is a binary relation symbol.
-Let $M = \{a_n,b_n:n<\omega \}$ be an $L$-structure with $a_0,b_0,a_1,b_1,\ldots$ pairwise distinct, in which $P_n$ is interpreted as $\{a_n,b_n\}$, the relation $R_n$ as the complement of $P_n$, and $r$ as the symmetric anti-reflexive relation $\{(a_n,b_n),(b_n,a_n):n<\omega\}$.
+While, at a first glance, the notion of a positive coheir may seem more natural to consider in positive logic, it has a drawback: if we only work with maximal types (see \Cref{rem:primetypes}), then a type $p\in S(M)$ may have no global positive coheirs.
+In fact, it may even have no global $M$-invariant extensions. \begin{eg} The following theory was described in \cite[Section 4]{poizat_quelques_2010}.
+Consider the language $L=\{P_n,R_n:n<\omega\}\cup\{r\}$ where the $P_n$ and $R_n$ are unary relation symbols and $r$ is a binary relation symbol.
+Let $M = \{a_n,b_n:n<\omega \}$, with $a_0,b_0,a_1,b_1,\ldots$ pairwise distinct, be the $L$-structure in which $P_n$ is interpreted as $\{a_n,b_n\}$, the relation $R_n$ as the complement of $P_n$, and $r$ as the symmetric anti-reflexive relation $\{(a_n,b_n),(b_n,a_n):n<\omega\}$.
 Let $T$ be the positive theory of the structure $M$.
-Then the models of $T$ are bounded (in fact every pec extension of $M$ adds at most two new points), so in particular $T$ is thick (see \Cref{def:hausdorff-thick} below).
+Then the models of $T$ are bounded (in fact, every pec extension of $M$ adds at most two new points), so in particular $T$ is thick (see \Cref{def:hausdorff-thick} below).
 However the unique non-algebraic maximal type over $M$ does not have any global positive coheir extensions nor $M$-invariant extensions. \end{eg}